RoopTeja04/frontend-assignment/README.md

-# MERN Scalable Web App - Frontend Developer Intern Assignment
+# MERN Scalable Web App

-This project is built as part of the **Frontend Developer Intern Assignment**.
+.
 It demonstrates **Authentication, Dashboard with CRUD, Protected Routes, and Backend Integration** using the **MERN stack**.

 ---